autoplot/documentation/javadoc/org/das2/datum/OrbitDatumRange.md

-# org.das2.datum.OrbitDatumRangeDatumRange implementation that identifies times by orbit number.
-Note orbit numbers are strings, see Cassini for why.
+# org.das2.datum.OrbitDatumRange

- next will return the same one at the end of the sequence.
+DatumRange implementation that identifies times by orbit number.
+Note orbit numbers are strings, see Cassini for why. next will return the same one at the end of the sequence.
  <code>
    dr= new OrbitDatumRange( "crres", "6" )